differential-machine-learning/notebooks/README.md

 To a large extent, differential machine learning is another strong application of AAD.
 It is AAD that gave us the massive number of accurate differentials necessary to implement it, for a very cheap computation cost, and is ultimately responsible for the spectacular performance improvement.
 The real-world examples in the Risk paper, sections 3.2 and 3.3, were trained on AAD differential labels.

-The Risk paper or the complements do not cover AAD.
+The working paper or the complements do not cover AAD.
 Readers are referred to the (stellar) founding paper.
 [This textbook](https://www.amazon.com/Modern-Computational-Finance-Parallel-Simulations-dp-1119539455/dp/1119539455) provides a complete, up to date overview of AAD, its applications in finance, and a complete, professional implementation in modern C++.

 The video tutorial below introduces the core ideas in 15 minutes.
 Click on the picture to play.